devcontainers/spec/proposals/devcontainer-features.md

 Features can be defined by a `devcontainer-feature.json` file in the root folder of the feature.
 The file is optional for backwards compatibility but it is required for any new features being authored.

-By default features are executed by an order selected by the tool that implements the spec based in the following:
+By default, features are installed in an order selected by the implementing tool.

+If any of the following properties in the feature's `devcontainer-feature.json, or the user's `devcontainer.json` are provided, the ordered indicated by the propert(ies) are respected.

 - `runsAfter` property defined as part of `devcontainer-feature.json`.
 - id.

 The tool uses the `runsAfter` propery to intelligently manage this order and ensure that if there are relationships betwen the features they are respected.

-In case an end user needs to control the order of execution we are adding the `overrideFeatureInstallOrder` to `devcontainer.json`
+An end-user can explicitly provide an installation order for features given the  `overrideFeatureInstallOrder` property of `devcontainer.json`.

+All feature `id` provided in `overrideFeatureInstallOrder` must also exist in the `features` property of a user's `devcontainer.json`.

+The provided features, indicated by `id`, will be installed in the specified order.
+Any remaining features in the features object that are not mentioned in the array will be installed in an undefined/implicit order, as determined as optimal by the tooling.

 | Property | Type | Description |
 | :--- | :--- | :--- |